-We believe that a significant majority, approximately 80-85%, of a school's operating budget is for the salaries and benefits for school teachers and administrators.
+We believe that a significant majority, approximately 80-85%, of a typical school's operating budget is for the salaries and benefits for school teachers and administrators.
 Increasing costs for medical insurance, combined with pressures from unfunded post-retirement medical and pension obligations reduces funds available for other purposes.
 In response to these budgetary pressures, schools typically elect to retain teachers and spend less on repairs, maintenance, and replacement furniture, which in turn reduces the demand for, and sales of, the Company's products.

 The significant budgetary challenges faced by the education industry have had an impact on the Company's business model over this time frame and have created opportunities as well.
 In response to their budgetary challenges, many school districts closed warehouses and reduced janitorial and support staff in order to retain accredited teachers.
 Selling efforts must now reach school principals and administrative staff in addition to the district business offices.
 Sales priced under national contracts or buying groups are displacing competitive bids administered by professional purchasing departments.
-Distribution and service has become a more meaningful component of our business as most deliveries are to school sites, and nearly 50% include delivery into the classroom.
+Distribution and service has become a more meaningful component of our business as most deliveries are to school sites, and over 50% include delivery into the classroom.
 This evolution adds to the seasonal challenges of our business, but also creates opportunities to suppliers that can execute during the short summer delivery window.

 The Company's operating results can be impacted significantly by cost and volatility of commodities, especially steel, plastic, wood, and energy.
 The majority of the Company's sales are generated under annual contracts in which the Company can raise the price of its products once every six months and only on future orders.
 If the costs of the Company's raw materials increase suddenly or unexpectedly, the Company cannot be certain that it will be able to implement immediate corresponding increases in its sales prices in order to offset such increased costs.
 The Company moderates this exposure by building significant quantities of finished goods and component parts during the first and second quarters.
-In fiscal 2023, the cost of commodities was volatile but substantially less volatile compared to fiscal 2022.
+In fiscal 2023, the cost of commodities was volatile, but not as severe as experienced in 2022.
 Increased selling prices covered increases in commodity prices during fiscal 2023.
+In 2024 and 2025, the Company increased selling prices in anticipation of additional cost increases.
+The cost of materials in 2024 and 2025 were reasonably stable compared to the volatility in prior years - especially the years impacted by COVID.

-Nearly 80% of Virco's sales include freight to the customer facility and the cost or availability of transportation equipment can adversely impact both profitability and customer service.
+Approximately 75% of Virco's sales include freight to the customer facility and the cost or availability of transportation equipment can adversely impact both profitability and customer service.
 Significant cost increases in manufacturing or distributing products during a given contract period can adversely impact operating results and have done so during prior years.
 The Company typically benefits from any decreases in raw material or distribution costs under the contracts described above.